lfex/dockerfiles/README.md

 To run a vanilla YAWS from a Docker images:

 ```
-$ docker run -t -p 8000:8000 lfex/yaws
+$ docker run -t -p 80:8000 -p 443:4443 lfex/yaws
 ```

-Then visit http://localhost:8000 and for the Basic Auth prompt, enter user `foo` and password `bar`.
+Then visit http://localhost or https://localhost (if you test the SSL site, you'll need to grant a security exception for the self-signed certs).
+For the Basic Auth prompt, enter user `foo` and password `bar`.

 ## Usage [&#x219F;](#table-of-contents)